Lochinvar, New South Wales

 Lochinvar is a village in the Hunter Region of New South Wales, Australia, eleven kilometres west of the regional centre of Maitland.
 Lochinvar is within the boundaries of the City of Maitland local government area and is named after Lochinvar, a loch in southern Scotland.

-A historic home and property called "Windermere" (1821) is located near the town.
-There is also a locally famous country department store called "Aird's of Lochinvar" on the Maitland side.
+A historic home and property called "Windermere" (1821) is located near the town which underpins the history of Lochinvar.
+See Windermere House, NSW.